awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-routing-queries-to-queues.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/dg/images/psql_tutorial_wlm_120.png)
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/dg/images/psql_tutorial_wlm_130.png)

-   Note that the queue this query ran in is queue 2, the `admin` user queue\.
-Any time you run queries logged in as this user, they will run in queue 2 unless you specify a different query group to use\.
+   The queue that this query ran in is queue 2, the `admin` user queue\.
+Any time you run queries logged in as this user, they run in queue 2 unless you specify a different query group to use\.

 1. Now run the following query from psql window 2\.